Rubysage20/LibraryManagement-Cplusplus/README.md

 This class manages the library's books, members, and transactions.

 addBook: Adds a new book to the library.

 updateBookInfo: Updates the information of a book (e.g., ISBN, author).

 displayAvailableBooks: Displays all available books in the library.

 registerMember: Registers a new library member.

 updateMemberInfo: Updates member information (e.g., contact info).

 displayRegisteredMembers: Displays a list of all registered members.

 borrowBook: Allows a member to borrow a book and sets a due date.

 returnBook: Marks a book as returned.

 displayBorrowedBooks: Displays all borrowed books.

-displayOverdueBooks: Displays a list of overdue books. searchBooksByTitle/Author/ISBN: Allows searching for books based on their title, author, or ISBN.
+displayOverdueBooks: Displays a list of overdue books.

+searchBooksByTitle/Author/ISBN: Allows searching for books based on their title, author, or ISBN.

 generateReport: Generates a report for all books, members, and transactions.

-Library
-This class handles the actual operations, such as adding books, registering members, and processing transactions.
+Library:This class handles the actual operations, such as adding books, registering members, and processing transactions.

 addBook: Adds a book by title, author, and ISBN.

 displayAllBooks: Displays details of all books.

 registerMember: Registers a new member with name and contact information.

 displayAllMembers: Displays details of all registered members.

 borrowBook: Allows a member to borrow a book by index and sets a due date.

 displayAllTransactions: Displays details of all transactions (book borrowings).

 Book:This class represents a book with attributes such as title, author, and ISBN.

 displayBookDetails: Displays the details of the book.

 Member: This class represents a library member with attributes such as name and contact information.

 displayMemberDetails: Displays the details of the member.

 Transaction: This class represents a borrowing transaction between a book and a member, including a due date.

 displayTransactionDetails: Displays the details of the transaction.

 Usage
 Adding Books: You can add books to the library with a title, author, and ISBN.
 Registering Members: Members can be registered with their name and contact details.